Everybody, Sing!: Ultimate Everybody, GuesSing?

 For the first round, the Songbayanan unanimously decides how many songs they will try to guess using the accumulated jackpot time from the first five games (up to a maximum of ten).
 The group's leader (dubbed as Repre-SING-tative) will confirm on how many songs they think that they can guess for this round.
 If they hit their goal, their prize will be doubled.
-For example, if the Songbayanan decides to guess seven songs and correctly guesses those seven songs within their time limit, they will receive one hundred forty thousand pesos (₱140,000).
+For example, if the Songbayanan decides to guess seven songs and correctly guesses those seven songs within their time limit, they will receive ₱140,000.

 Once they have set their target, they must guess the song titles using a word based on the Songbayanan, similar to the Singko Segundo challenge of the second season.
 Furthermore, the number of unanswered song titles made in this round will be revealed and will be added to the number of songs the Songbayanan must guess in the second round the following day.
 If the Songbayanan achieves their target but does not fully use their timer, the unused time will be added to the next round.